 - In July 2020, ADM Animal Nutrition, a leading provider of animal nutrition products and services, launched a new product called NutriPass L Encapsulated Lysine.
 This product is designed to help animal producers improve the return on investment of nutrients fed to their animals.

 - In March 2019, ADM Animal Nutrition, a leading provider of animal nutrition products and services, opened a new state-of-the-art livestock facility in Effingham, Illinois.

-The market is categorized into inoculants, organic acids, sugars, enzymes, NPN nutrients, and others.
+By type: The market is categorized into inoculants, organic acids, sugars, enzymes, NPN nutrients, and others.

 - Inoculants: Inoculants are the dominating type in the silage additives market.
 The growth of the inoculants segment is attributed to several factors, including the increasing demand for high-quality silage, the need to reduce dry matter losses during storage, and the rising awareness about the benefits of using silage additives.
 Inoculants are also preferred by farmers and livestock producers due to their ease of use and cost-effectiveness.
 Inoculants are the most commonly used silage additives as they contain live microorganisms that help in the fermentation process and preserve the silage.

 - Organic acids: The demand for organic acids is increasing due to their ability to inhibit the growth of undesirable microorganisms, including harmful bacteria and fungi, in silage.